Magical, Memorable Names from Ursula Le Guin

 “…there is great power, and great peril, in a name.”
 The Tombs of Atuan

-She’s best known for her books about the world of Earthsea.
-If you’ve read any, you’ll probably remember it contains wizards (and a wizarding school long before Hogwarts was dreamt of), dragons, kings, dark powers and ordinary people.
-You might also remember names are hugely important – literally a matter of life and death.
+Le Guin’s most widely-read books, the Earthsea series, are about wizards — complete with a wizarding school long before Hogwarts was dreamt of — and dragons, kings, voyages, dark powers and ordinary people.
+Here, names are literally a matter of life and death.

-The idea is that a person’s true name is their very soul.
-If someone knows it they have power over you, so you keep your name secret and only reveal it to those you trust with your life.
-In fact, the whole art of magic is based on knowing the true names of things.
-No names, no magic.
+In Earthsea, a person’s true name is their soul and essence.
+It is given in a coming-of-age ceremony, and if someone knows it they have power over you, so you only reveal it to people you trust with your life.
+The art of magic is based on knowing the true names of things, and wizards spend years learning them: no names, no magic.

-But plenty of Le Guin’s characters do have usable names.
-Here are some of the best – they’re a bit out of this world, but they’d also work well in it.
+But many characters have names that are a little out of this world, but would also work well in it.

-Arren is the young heir to the throne, with one of the most usable names of all.
-It could be an alternative spelling of biblical Aaron or Scottish island Arran, and it’s a way to get to the nickname Ren.
+A young heir to the throne, Arren is a rare alternative spelling of Aaron or Arran — and a route to the nickname Ren.

 Caspro (Annals of the Western Shore)

-Orrec Caspro is a renowned poet and storyteller in Le Guin’s most recent young adult series.
-This name combines the sound of Casper and Caspian with a cool -o ending,
+The family name of a poet and storyteller in Le Guin’s last young adult series, with a name combining the stylish sound of Casper and Caspian with a cool -o ending,

 Estrel (City of Illusions)